discordjs/guide/guide/command-handling/adding-features.md

 // ...
 ```

-You can use `.push()` on the `data` variable to append the info you want and then DM it to the message author once you're done.
+You can use `.push()` on the `data` variable to append the info you want and then DM it to the message author afterward.

 Inside the if statement, this is what you'll need: